 Entradas feature huge variety of styles and genres which vary from region to region.
-The dances of the amazon are completely different to those from the Altiplano (highlands) while dances from Tarija, near the boarder of Argentina, have an obvious guacho (Argentine cowboy) influence.
+The dances of the amazon, for example, are completely different to those of the Altiplano (highlands), while dances from Tarija, near the boarder of Argentina, are different again with an obvious guacho (Argentine cowboy) influence.

 In La Paz there are literally more entradas than there are days of the year.
 The biggest and most interesting are El Gran Poder, Carnival and Entrada Universitaria.

 This year I was lucky enough to participate for the second time in the UMSA (Universidad Mayor de San Andreas) Entrada Universitaria.
 With over 80,000 students, UMSA is by far the biggest university in the country.
-In an attempt to preserve indigenous culture and tradition, UMSA offers it’s students credit towards their degrees if they participate in the Entrada.
-This credit, combined with Bolivia’s love of music and dance makes the event hugely popular.
-Around 15,000 dancers from 51 fraternities participating this year.
+In an attempt to preserve indigenous culture and tradition, it offers students credit towards their degrees if they participate in the Entrada.
+This credit, combined with Bolivia’s love of music and dance, makes the event hugely popular, with 15,000 dancers from 51 fraternities participating this year.

 The parade lasted for a total of 15 hours and goes through a predetermined route in the centre of town.
 Thousands of people turn out to watch, with the atmosphere becoming more intense during the evening as the drinks start to flow.

 Being one of only a few gringos in the event was quite the experience.
 Bolivians are very happy to see foreigners getting involved in their native traditions which meant I was something of a novelty.
 As a result, I was instructed to dance at the front of the bloco and the crowd offered me alcohol on countless occasions which I was obviously too polite to turn down.